Credit Reports, Scores & Alerts

 If I am refused credit, will it impact my credit report?

 Information on when an account is open and closed can also be held on your credit report.
-This, together with your repayment history, will help lenders get a clearer picture on your credit obligations and can be taken into account in their assessment a credit application you make.
+This, together with your repayment history, can help lenders get a clearer picture on your credit obligations and may be taken into account by some lenders in their assessment of a credit application you make, along with other lending criteria.

 Who can access my Credit File?